 Figure 6: The editing tabs and attributes pane in WED

-The types of tabs and their behavior has been modified in version 1.5.
-The new tabs reduce clutter by selectively limiting the visible entities in the map pane.
+The tabs numbered 8 Figure 3 reduce clutter by selectively limiting the visible entities in the map pane.
 They also lock the hidden objects so they cannot be moved on the map by mistake when in a tab mode.

 The Pavement tab allows you to access only the underlying ground cover of the airport, with other details removed.
 Only runways, taxiways, draped polygons and orthophotos are unlocked and visible in this mode.

-The ATC Taxi + Flow tab allows you to easily edit ATC operations at an airport.
+The Taxi Routes tab allows you to easily edit ATC operations at an airport.
 Only ramp starts and ATC taxi routes are unlocked, but most pavement, such as taxiways, runways, facades, and orthophotos are visible but locked from editing.

 The 3D Objects tab allows you to edit 3D clutter and buildings, such as facades, forests, and objects.
 Underlying pavement is visible but locked again in this mode.

-The Exclusions and Boundaries tab allows fine editing of exclusion zones and airport boundaries, with most airport features visible but locked in this mode.
+The Exclusion and Boundary tab allows fine editing of exclusion zones and airport boundaries, with most airport features visible but locked in this mode.

-New in version 1.5 is a “what you see is what you get” (WYSIWYG) taxi sign editor.
+The taxi sign editor is “what you see is what you get” (WYSIWYG).